blabla1337/skf-flask/skf/markdown/knowledge_base/198-knowledge_base--Strong_CRYPTO_through_CA_hierachy--.md

 When you have an offline PKI setup you need to have solid strong crypto layers.
 An attacker will look for weak chains in the hierarchy and abuse them when found.
-This can lead to MiTM attacks and impact the 3 security pillars C.I.A.
+This can lead to Man-In-The-Middle (MITM) attacks and impact the 3 security pillars C.I.A (Confidentiality, Integrity and Availability).

 ## Solution: